mouuff/go-rocket-update/README.md

-# easy-update
+# golaunch
-Easy software updater made in golang
+Launcher and updater made in golang